 In the meantime, back in Bannack, the Montana Vigilantes had captured a man named Erastus “Red” Yager, and as he was about to be hanged, the condemned man pointed a finger at Henry Plummer as the leader of the gang.
 The town was in an uproar as the news quickly traveled, and Bannack residents were divided on whether or not Henry was part of the murderous gang.
-But one night, after heavy drinking in a local saloon, the vigilantes decided that Henry was guilty and tracked him down.
-On January 10, 1864, Plummer and two of his deputies were hanged from the very same gallows that Plummer had built less than a year earlier.
+But one night, after heavy drinking in a local saloon, the vigilantes decided Henry was guilty and tracked him down.
+On January 10, 1864, Plummer and two deputies were hanged from the same gallows that Plummer had built less than a year earlier.

 © Kathy Alexander/Legends of America, updated March 2023.

 Bannack, Montana – Gold to Ghosts